 ARD is a national event (November 15th) that promotes recycling, source reduction and buying products made from recycled materials as objectives to a more sustainable society.
 In celebration of ARD, MDE has created the “Rethink Recycling” sculpture contest and judging ceremony to display students’ creativity and promote recycling.
 The sculpture contest and judging ceremony is a great opportunity for celebrating efforts of the student artists, for media exposure and for promoting waste prevention to the general public.
 The sculpture contest challenges students to innovatively and artistically use recycled materials as a solution to waste reduction.
 If you would like more information about ARD, visit the America Recycles Day's web page.

-The 16th annual sculpture contest will be held on Thursday, November 30, 2017, at Maryland Department of the Environment (MDE) in Baltimore.
+The 17th annual sculpture contest was held on Friday, November 30, 2018 at the Maryland Department of the Environment (MDE) in Baltimore.
 MDE would like to extend this invitation to high school students.
 Two entries will be accepted from each high school (additional entries may become available later).
 The contest gives students the chance to be inventive and create a sculpture made from recyclable or reused materials (see guidelines).
 Judges will select an overall winning sculpture along with individual recognition for creativity, workmanship and use of materials.
 Additionally, a “People’s Choice Award” is given.
 Past contests received national recognition and television news airtime.
 Prizes provided from corporate and non-profit organization sponsors will be awarded to all contest entrants.
-Past prizes have included items such as gift cards, Tablets and an HP Pavilion X360 laptop.
+Past prizes have included items such as gift cards, tablets and an HP Envy X360 Laptop.

 For more information regarding the "Rethink Recycling" Sculpture Contest, please contact Christy Bujnovszky at email@example.com or at 410-537-4190.

-The category winners, who received a Samsung Galaxy Tablet 4 were:
+The category winners, who received a JBL Bluetooth Speakers and wireless headsets were:

 In the Classroom